Next Steps After Receiving Your Financial Aid Notification Graduate

 You must report all outside scholarships through MyAccess by going to “Award Information,” then to “Resources/Additional Information.”
 You can view this step-by-step guide for more details.
 Our office also provides information to assist you in searching for outside scholarships.

-If you wish to request verification of need, enrollment, or cost of attendance, you can write to the attention of the assistant director for External Scholarship Programs in the OSFS or fax to the assistant director's attention at (202) 687.6542.
+If you wish to request verification of need, enrollment, or cost of attendance, you can write to the attention of the External Scholarship Program in the OSFS or fax to the External Scholarship Program’s attention at (202) 687.6542.

 If your scholarship is being sent to Georgetown, please note this in the comments section in MyAccess and use this address:

-If you need an official invoice from the university for your outside award to be disbursed, you must send a written request to the Office of Billing and Payment Services.
+If you need an official invoice from the university for your outside award to be disbursed, you must send a written request to the Office of Revenue and Receivables.
 The office will then bill your sponsor.

 If you accept your Federal Direct Loans in MyAccess and are a first-time borrower at Georgetown, you will need to complete the following applicable loan requirements:

-You can view your bill by clicking "Student Account Services" after logging into MyAccess.
-If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Billing and Payment Services.
+You can view your bill by clicking “Student Account Services” after logging into MyAccess.
+If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Revenue and Receivables.

 You will be notified by email when a billing statement has been issued.
 Bills are generally issued in mid-June and mid-November.
 If you accepted your financial aid and completed the applicable loan requirements in MyAccess those amounts will appear on your billing statement as memo credits until actual funds are disbursed and it will reduce the amount that you must pay.

 If the amount of financial aid you received is greater than the charges on your bill, you may be eligible for a refund.
-For information on how to set up a refund profile and request a refund, refer to the Office of Billing and Payment Services' website.
+For information on how to set up a refund profile and request a refund, refer to the Office Revenue and Receivables’ website.

 If you are enrolled in eight or more credit hours, Georgetown requires you to have adequate health insurance.
 The Georgetown University Premier Plan will be automatically charged to your billing statement.
 You must complete the Student Health Insurance Survey if you choose to waive the Health Insurance.